bigwhoop/lyme/README.md

 `onMarkupChange(string markup, string html)`
 Called when the markup of a block was updated.
 Returns the markup and HTML of all blocks.

-`onBlockChange(string markup, string html)`
-Called when the markup of a block was updated.
-Returns the markup and HTML of the edited block.

 `onPreStartEditing($.fn.lyme.Block $block)`
 Called when a block is about to go into edit mode.

 `onPostStartEditing($.fn.lyme.Block block)`
 Called after a block went into edit mode.

+`onPreStopEditing()`
+Called before the edit mode for a block is left.

+`onPostStopEditing()`
+Called after the edit mode for a block is left.

 ## Browser Support